erikrose/blessings/README.rst

 Full-Screen Mode
 ----------------

-Perhaps you have seen a full-screen program, such as an editor, restore the exact previous state of the terminal upon exiting, including, for example, the command-line prompt from which it was launched.
-Curses pretty much forces you into this behavior, but Blessed makes it optional.
-If you want to do the state-restoration thing, use these capabilities:
+If you've ever noticed a program, such as an editor, restores the previous screen state (Your shell prompt) after exiting, you're seeing the ``enter_fullscreen`` and ``exit_fullscreen`` attributes in effect.

 ``enter_fullscreen``
-    Switch to the terminal mode where full-screen output is sanctioned.
-Print this before you do any output.
+    Switch to alternate screen, previous screen is stored by terminal driver.
 ``exit_fullscreen``
-    Switch back to normal mode, restoring the exact state from before ``enter_fullscreen`` was used.
+    Switch back to standard screen, restoring the same termnal state.

-Using ``exit_fullscreen`` will wipe away any trace of your program's output, so reserve it for when you don't want to leave anything behind in the scrollback.

 There's also a context manager you can use as a shortcut::